 - Hat with peak or brim (see our best fishing hat reviews here.

 - Bug spray

 Minnesota Fishing License

-There are both resident and non-resident options to choose from.
+There are both resident and non-resident options to choose from at Minnesota DNR.
 If you go for the annual license, it runs from March until the following February.
 You can also get a 1-day, 3-day, or 7-day license, and there are discounts for married couples or families.
 Check the most up-to-date prices here.